-I’ve been visiting coastal Maine and its little fishing towns in the summer since I was a little girl.
+I’ve been visiting coastal Maine and its little fishing towns in New England in the summer since I was a little girl.
 As a full time resident of the Canadian Maritimes, I’m no stranger to a lobster boat.
 Also I’m not too shy to bait a hook, I’ve fallen asleep to the sound of a fog horn, and I’ve swam in ocean temperatures so cold your body goes numb.
 It goes without saying that Maine naturally feels like home to me.
-But there is something extra special about coastal Maine, and in particular the following three towns, that keeps me vacationing here when I could search for something more unfamiliar.
+But there is something extra special about coastal Maine, on the US East Coast, and in particular the following three towns, that keeps me vacationing here when I could search for something more unfamiliar.

 Bar Harbor, Camden, and Rockland are my favorite fishing towns in coastal Maine.
 Three towns with so much character and so much to see and do.
 I’d like to make some recommendations for the perfect long weekend (or heck, stay a week!) visiting them.

 Bar Harbor is my favorite town in coastal Maine by far!
-It is a sweet, bayside fishing community with a big advantage in the tourism industry.
+It is a sweet, bayside fishing community with a big advantage in the tourism industry, located on Mount Desert Island.
 Plus, Acadia National Park is just outside of its downtown.
 Within the town itself, I would recommend the following.

-Shop and eat along Main Street.
-You will find iconic Maine shops like Cool as a Moose and Geddy’s, and tasty foods at Paddy’s Irish Pub and the Bar Harbor Beerworks.
+- Shop and eat along Main Street.
+You will find iconic Maine shops like Cool as a Moose and Geddy’s, and tasty foods at Paddy’s Irish Pub and the Bar Harbor Beerworks in downtown Bar Harbor.

 Acadia National Park